rippedpiracy/docs/PC-Software/Games.md

 > &nbsp;

+> <span style="color:orange">**Scene:**</span> The Warez Scene, mostly referred to as The Scene, is an underground community of people that specialize in the distribution of copyrighted material.
+They are an extremely private collection of groups.
+But most of their Releases get leaked to the public.
+Check our [Scene Glossary](/Scene-Glossary) for other Scene definitions.

+> &nbsp;

 > <span style="color:orange;">**Mirrors:**</span> An alternate download link for the same file, similar to a DDL, but hosted in different places.
 If one mirror goes down, you can download the file from another Mirror.